 About Hollie McKay

-In addition, Hollie serves as a board member for EMERGENCY USA.
-This non-governmental organization endeavors to assist victims of conflict around the world.
-She is also the Outreach Director for Burnt Children Relief Foundation (BCRF) to bring severely bomb-burned Syrian children to the US for life-saving treatment.
+As a board member of EMERGENCY USA, Hollie continually seeks to help conflict victims worldwide.
+Additionally, Hollie serves as the Outreach Director for Burnt Children Relief Foundation (BCRF), working to bring severely bomb-burned Syrian children to the US for life-saving treatment.
+B

 What critics say